 A month after that and again he was back on the podium with a bronze medal in the Northern & Midland Counties Championship.
 It was to be his last major individual medal although he would be part of the Birmingham team that went on to secure the 1960 British Team Championship, the Chambers Trophy.

 In the early 1960's Stafford's involvement with skating was starting to wane a little.
 He was now in his 30's and a newly wed.
 In 1966 he had his only child, a daughter, Delina.
-(Although not a skater herself Delina would later go on to be involved with the sport by becoming Secretary of the Birmingham Wheels Roller Speed Club for a brief period and in the 1990's have two children, John Dennis and Emily Anne Fry with British and European Champion, John C. Fry, himself the son of skating legend John E. Fry).
+(Although not a skater herself Delina would later go on to be involved with the sport by becoming Secretary of the Birmingham Wheels Roller Speed Club for a brief period and in the 1990's have two children with British and European Champion, John C. Fry, himself the son of skating legend John E. Fry).

 Although Stafford's love of skating was dwindling his love of speed was not and he embarked on his next adventure - that of power boat racing.
 Throughout the 1970's Stafford's love of all things fast was starting to take its toll, more so financially than for any other reason.
 Power boat racing was by no means a cheap sport, and after some years on the open water Stafford also had to call it a day.
 Still faced with the need for excitement in his life Stafford turned back to something he had once gotten so much pleasure out of, speed skating.